Now accepting bookings for the upcoming 2026 season!

 Please only come to visit the farm if everyone in your group feels healthy.
 Thank you for helping us to protect the health of the animals, the staff and the other visitors.

-Please remember to wash your hands before and after visiting with the animals.
+Remember to wash your hands before and after visiting with the animals.

 Washrooms